Materials-Consortia/schemas/releases/v1.2.0/v1.2/properties/optimade/common/chemical_symbol.md

 **Definition name:** `chemical_symbol`

 **Property name:** Chemical symbol
-**Description:** A chemical symbol refering to an element or a non-chemical element.
+**Description:** A chemical symbol referring to an element or a non-chemical element.
 **Type:** string

 **Requirements/Conventions:**